sernuness/sernuness/README.md

-## Hi, I'm a recent beginner in programming studies. 🖖
+## Hi, I'm a starter in programming studies. 🖖
 ###### Se preferir, pode traduzir a página no ícone do Google Tradutor na barra de pesquisa do seu navegador ;)

 🔭 I love the idea of working coding.